keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 {: .image-popup}
 ![Screenshot - Projects_2](/management/telemetry/telemetry-dashboards/ac-org-usage-projects2.png)

-*Projects* shows the five most demanding components, configurations, and projects.
-These four visuals provide the drill that breaks down the consumption into weeks and provides a URL so this can be accessed directly.
-The five most expensive projects also show the usage breakdown—what consumes the credits.
-The most demanding transformation shows the SQL and non-SQL transformations that consume the most of the credits.
-The last visual then shows the most expensive components.
+*Projects* show the five most demanding components, configurations, and projects.
+For these four visuals, you can drill down to see a breakdown of consumption by week.
+There is also a URL that gives direct access to the underlying data.
+For the five most expensive projects, there is also a usage breakdown, which shows what has consumed the credits.
+Next listed are the most demanding SQL and non-SQL transformations, which have consumed most of the credits.
+The last visual is for the most expensive components.

 #### Configuration Health
 {: .image-popup}
 ![Screenshot - Configuration Health](/management/telemetry/telemetry-dashboards/ac-org-usage-config-health.png)

-*Configuration Health* shows the health of flows and jobs over time.
-By hovering over it, you can see more detailed data (the precise number of flows/jobs on a certain day that ended with success/error/warning).
+*Configuration Health* gives the health of flows and jobs over time.
+By hovering over a day, you can see more detailed data (the numbers of flows or jobs on that day that ended with success, error, or warning).

 ### Project Overview
 This tab provides visuals focused on PPU consumption and shows the most expensive projects, transformations, configurations, and components.
 It also shows the configurations, projects, and users whose consumption has increased significantly.
-It can be filtered for the branch (development vs. main).
+It can be filtered by branch (development vs. main).

 #### PPU and usage
 {: .image-popup}
 ![Screenshot - PPU and Usage](/management/telemetry/telemetry-dashboards/ac-project-overview-ppu.png)

-These four visuals show the PPU consumption from different angles.
-The first focuses on PPU usage per configuration, differentiating between SQL, KBC, and CDC credits.
-PPU Daily shows the breakdown of PPU between component types over time selected.
-A configuration usage treemap provides an overview of how many jobs were executed for the components.
-In the drill, the particular configuration, project, and how many credits were consumed can also be found.
-The last visual is in addition to the treemap, as it shows credit consumption per component and is split between SQL, KBC, and CDC credits.
+These four visuals show PPU consumption from different angles.
+The first focuses on *PPU per Configuration*, differentiating between SQL, KBC, and CDC credits. *PPU Daily* shows a breakdown of PPU between component types over the period selected. *Component's Usage* is a treemap and provides an overview of how many jobs were executed for the components.
+You can drill down for a particular configuration or project to see how many credits it consumed.
+The last visual also shows the credits consumed per component split between SQL, KBC, and CDC credits.

 #### Top 10
 {: .image-popup}
 ![Screenshot - Top 10](/management/telemetry/telemetry-dashboards/ac-project-overview-top10.png)

-The first of two tables focuses on the top ten transformations based on their consumption.
-It provides more details on the runtime and input and output mapping (e.g., whether any filters are applied or the output is incremental or full load).
-The top 10 Component Configurations show the most expensive configurations and provide information on how long they ran.
+Top 10 has two tables.
+The first is the *Top 10 Transformations* based on their consumption.
+It provides details about the runtime and input and output mapping (e.g., whether any filters were applied or whether the output was incremental or full load). *Top 10 Component Configurations* shows the most expensive configurations and provides information on how long they ran for.

 #### Significant changes (outliers)
 {: .image-popup}
 ![Screenshot - Top 10](/management/telemetry/telemetry-dashboards/ac-project-overview-outliers.png)

-The last part of the significant changes shows the outliers for Projects, Configurations, and Users.
-All the tables show average PPU consumption in the previous 30 days and only show projects, configurations, or users that consumed 50% more or 50% less on given days.
-It also bills more than one credit.
-The percentage is shown in the last column.
+*Significant changes* shows outliers for projects, configurations, and users.
+The tables show the average PPU consumption over the previous 30 days for projects, configurations, or users that consumed
+50% more or 50% less on given days.
+It lists days on which a project billed more than 1 credit.
+The last column is the percentage of billed credits versus the average.

 ### Project Users
-This tab provides an overview of users within the projects and allows them to be filtered by branch type and specific user.
-It shows the user roles, activities, and who joined the projects in the last seven days.
+The first section provides an *Overview* of users within a project.
+They can be filtered by branch type and specific user.
+It shows the user roles, activities, and how many joined the project in the last seven days.

 #### Overview
 {: .image-popup}
 ![Screenshot - Project Users Overview](/management/telemetry/telemetry-dashboards/ac-project-users-overview.png)

-This part summarizes the users in the project.
+The second section, *Activities*, summarizes the users in a project.

 #### Activities
 {: .image-popup}
 ![Screenshot - Activities](/management/telemetry/telemetry-dashboards/ac-project-users-activities.png)

 ### Project Health
-This tab shows the overall health of the projects.
-It can be filtered for the branch (development vs. main).
-The overview section focuses on the flows and jobs.
-The next section focuses on component trends, and the last section shows four individual metrics: configuration without description, flows without error notifications, unused configurations, and unused tables.
+This tab shows the overall health of a project.
+It can be filtered by branch (development vs. main).
+The *Overview* section focuses on flows and jobs.
+The next section focuses on trends for *Components*, and the last section shows four individual metrics: Configurations without a Description*, *Flows without Error Notifications*, *Unused Configurations*, and *Unused Tables*.

 #### Overview
 {: .image-popup}